WTR6808/InfiniteRecharge2020/readme.txt

 WTR repository for code from 2020 robot.
-Robot name is WIP
+Robot name is Susan 2